QuaSi-Software/Documentation/docs/resie_input_file_format.md

 An example for a UAC system could be a hierarchical structure based on location and affiliation of the components within the buildings, encoded as segments and separated by an underscore.
 For example, `TST_A1_HVAC_01_BT` could reference a buffer tank (`BT`) used in the first (`01`) `HVAC` cycle of the building `A1` in a project with prefix `TST`.

+Please note that UACs should not contain the following characters or sequences:

+- empty spaces
+- the sequence `->`
+- equal to any media names

 ### Energy media

 The specification of components and outputs often mention a medium, such as `m_h_w_ht1 OUT` to specifiy a high temperature heat output of some component.
 You can find a full explanation of what media are in the context of ReSiE [in the chapter on energy systems](resie_energy_systems.md#energy-media).
 We encourage the use of this naming structure, but this is not strictly necessary.